 The Early Years Centre, 315 Dundas St E, Waterdown

 Waterdown has an epic Early Years Centre.
 Built in an old house, it features multiple rooms for babe to discover.
 You will find sensory bins, and messy play as well as a soft toy room for younger babes.
 If that’s not enough you will find costumes for dress-up play, books to read, and music circles to join.
 Best part?
 FREE and totally drop-in, so it doesn’t matter what babe’s nap schedule is, their hours are awesome!
 A top-rated outing when you’re looking for things to do with babies while on mat leave.

 Gymalaya, 3410 Mainway Unit 6, Burlington

 Drop-in baby gymnastics?!
 Yup!
 For only $7 per child, (they don’t charge adults!) babe can run jump and explore the entire gym!
 From crawling on the padded floor to bouncing on the tumble track, hanging off the bars, and climbing over obstacles, there is so much to do to help your baby burn off some steam!
 Not to mention, Gymalaya is located in an activity complex that houses Aqua-Tots swim school, Zorbit Sports, a dance studio, adult fitness facility, a coffee and juice bar, kids photography studio, and a kids coding class (coming soon)!
-It’s the ultimate place for families.
+It’s the ultimate place for things to do with babies.